 By planning ahead and beginning to research financial aid options as soon as possible, you are more likely to do well in the aid process over those who miss deadlines and procrastinate.

-Apply for Scholarships and Grants
+2. Apply for scholarships and grants

 Scholarships are offered by schools, states, and private institutions.
 Grants may also be offered based on your career, program, state-based grants, and school offerings.

 Finances can take a turn for the worst.
 You don’t want to be caught in a situation where you require financial aid — due to some unforeseen circumstance — only to realize that you have missed the deadline.

 Of course, you should have a financial aid back-up plan in place.
-For example, applying to a school in your home state so you can live at home will save money on room and board.
+For example, applying to a school in your home state so you can live at home will save you money on room and board.